Direct action climate campaigners have emerged with at least a moral victory from the latest round of conflict with UK fossil fuel interests.

 In his concluding remarks, Judge Teare noted that the contribution of coal to climate change was never in any doubt in the court.
 He added: “It is certainly unique when neither the judge nor jury need question the veracity and motivation of any defendant.”

 The 20 potentially faced up to three months in prison, but Judge Teare handed most of them conditional discharges.
-Five were ordered to undertake community service and two to pay some of the costs incurred.
+Five were ordered to do community service and two to pay some of the costs incurred.

 The legal strategy employed by the 20 was one of ‘lawful excuse’.
 It was successfully used by Greenpeace campaigners in September 2008, when they were acquitted of criminal damage charges, after scaling a chimney at Eon’s Kingsnorth power station.

-But the Crown Prosecution Service (CPS) said “previously unavailable information” had come to light on 5 January that had “significantly undermined the prosecution’s case.”
+But the Crown Prosecution Service (CPS) said “previously unavailable information” had come to light on 5 January that had “significantly undermined the prosecution’s case”.

 On reviewing it, the CPS decided there was insufficient evidence to offer a realistic prospect of conviction.
 At a hearing on 10 January, it offered no evidence and the case was discontinued.